serde-rs/json/README.md

 ## No-std support

+It is possible to opt out of the Rust standard library by enabling the `alloc` feature (and disabling the default `std` one).
+This is supported on Rust 1.36+.

-This crate currently requires the Rust standard library.
-For JSON support in Serde without a standard library, please see the [`serde-json-core`] crate.
+For JSON support in Serde without a memory allocator, please see the [`serde-json-core`] crate.

 [`serde-json-core`]: https://japaric.github.io/serde-json-core/serde_json_core/